Market update and what you should do Feb 2011

-Equity Market update.
+Equity Market Update:

-With high interest rates, and increasing pressure on yields, the best option for shot term investors, is liquid funds.
-If your time horizon is 3-12 months, investing in short term plans and floating rate funds is a good option.
-To take advantage of high yields, investing in Fixed Maturity Plans (FMPs) with a duration of 12-15 months would also lock you in at a high interest rate, with tax free returns.
-Refrain from investing in long tern income funds and govt securities which would be more sensitive to interest rate changes, until the next monetary policy due in March 2011.
+In the current scenario of high interest rates and pressure on yields, liquid funds are a suitable choice for short-term investors.
+If your investment horizon is between 3-12 months, short-term plans and floating rate funds are viable options.
+To capitalize on high yields, consider Fixed Maturity Plans (FMPs) with a duration of 12-15 months, which lock in attractive interest rates and provide tax-free returns.
+Avoid long-term income funds and government securities, which are more sensitive to interest rate fluctuations, at least until the next monetary policy review in March 2011.

-Thanks and best regards, Dilshad. ===================================================== Dilshad Billimoria BBM, LUTCF CFPCM®, Certified Financial Planner.
+Dilshad Billimoria BBM, LUTCF CFPCM®, Certified Financial Planner.

 307 Embassy Center, 11 Crescent Road, Bangalore 560001.